leftLegHacker/leftLegHacker/README.md

-- 👋 Hi, I’m @leftLegHacker Currently a sophomore in computer science with an emphisis in informmation Security My background includes years of hands-on experience in diagnostics, which I’ve applied to problem-solving in various technical environments.
+- 👋 Hi, I’m @leftLegHacker, currently I'm a sophomore in Computer Science with an emphisis in Informmation Security.
+My background includes years of hands-on experience in diagnostics, which I’ve applied to problem-solving in various technical environments.
 Recently, I attended DEFCON, where I participated in the car hacking village, contributing my knowledge to restore communication within a CAN bus system.
 This experience allowed me to integrate my understanding of system vulnerabilities with practical solutions.
 I’m excited to apply the critical thinking and